karlmutch/duat/README.md

+# Developer tools for version software artifacts

+This repository contains several tools for handling meta data and artifacts produced by software development activities.

+The general idea is to produce both libraries for development artifact handling and also tools that can be invoked to perform administrative functions related to software release and build activities.

-# bump-ver
+## bump-ver
 A version bumping tool for storing and manipuating the semantic version within files that contain a HTML formatted version tag.

-This tool also has the ability to generate version string using git branch names when the dev command is used.
+This tool also has the ability to generate version string using git branch names when the pre command is used.

 This tool applies the Semantic Versioning 2.0 spec to version strings in files, https://semver.org/.
-When the dev command is used the version bumping will append to the version string an increasing pre-release string that can be used to sort the versions creating precedence for versions when they are used with containers or other assets.
+When the pre command is used the version bumping will append to the version string an increasing pre-release string that can be used to sort the versions creating precedence for versions when they are used with containers or other assets.

 Version : <repo-version>0.0.1</repo-version>